When to use these real estate email templates

 Hi [Name],

-Wanted to circle back on your search for [area / home type / goal].
+It's been a while since we talked about your search for [area / home type / goal].

 Best,